 If one of your new year resolutions is to take better care of your Afro natural hair, then you’ve come to the right place.
-When you feel good, you look good and one of the most noticeable aspects of you as a person is your hair.
+When you feel good, you look good and one of the most noticeable aspects of you as a person is your natural hair.

 Use a sulphate-free shampoo